 We have since upgraded to the GoPro Hero 7 Black because of the HypeSmooth capability and the TimeWarp feature.
 This has been great for our ski videos and we will use the Hero 7 while traveling.

-Why the Osmo Pocket?
+Why do we need the DJI Osmo Pocket?

 If this camera was what it claimed to be, then this would be a game changer for us.
 It basically would do everything and more compared to our current camera equipment and would be a fraction of the size and weight.

 This is really beneficial when hiking and especially important for Keith’s backpacking trips when every ounce counts.
-This pocket sized camera would just be so easy to use!
+This pocket-sized camera would just be so easy to use!